MetaMask/metamask-docs/snaps/features/custom-ui/with-jsx.md

 <img src={require("../../assets/custom-ui-heading.png").default} alt="Text UI example" width="450px" style={{border: "1px solid #DCDCDC"}} />
 </p>

+## User-defined components

+In addition to the components provided by the SDK, you can also [define your own components](user-defined-components.md).

 ## Emojis

 Text-based components (such as [`Heading`](#heading) and [`Text`](#text)) accept emojis.